 An example of a successful strategy to improve community access to vaccines is the Minnesota Immunization Network Initiative (MINI), which was started in 2006 with the goal of reducing vaccination barriers for communities experiencing health disparities.

 MINI, in partnership with more than 100 organizations, including the Minnesota Department of Health, has since provided 100,000 free influenza vaccinations to uninsured, underserved populations.
 They provide these immunizations free of charge at community and faith-based locations and events.
 Vaccine clinics are hosted by a local partner and occur at sites that include local churches, mosques, schools, community centers, food pantries, and homeless shelters.
 A healthcare partner provides the vaccine and the staff to administer it.
 To further increase trust and vaccine uptake, only essential demographic data is collected.
-This mobile clinic design provides an added benefit during the COVID-19 response as it allows for a nimble response bringing vaccine directly to communities.

 For further information about MINI, contact Ingrid Johansen, MINI Project Director, at firstname.lastname@example.org.